DanielYKPan/date-time-picker/README.md

     import { BrowserModule } from '@angular/platform-browser';
     import { MyTestApp } from './my-test-app';

-    // If you are using webpack package loader import the MyDatePickerModule from here: import { DateTimePickerModule } from 'ng2-date-time-picker';
+    import { DateTimePickerModule } from 'ng2-date-time-picker';

-    // If you are using systemjs package loader import the MyDatePickerModule from here: import { DateTimePickerModule } from 'ng2-date-time-picker/dist/date-time-picker.module';

     @NgModule({
         imports:      [ BrowserModule, DateTimePickerModule ],